ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 `.ebextensions` are evaluated in alphabetical order and can set environment variables, autoscaling, and custom resources as well.
 In configuration files you can setup many sections that are about the envionrment including `option_settings`, `users`, `sources` (where the app is), and the `commands` section.
 In addition, you can add CloudFormation to the mix as well.

-Some configuration elements like `container_commands` setup the EC2 instance.
+Some configuration elements like `container_commands` setup the EC2 instance after the servers are setup and source has been extracted but before deployment.
 The `leader_only` directive can be used within the `container_comments` section to run a section only once.
+This is the eb version of `cfn-init` pretty much.

 There is an Elastic Beanstalk specific intrinsic function called `Fn::GetOptionSetting` which references a variable from the configuration options in the main environment.
 Both `Ref` and `Fn::GetAtt` from CloudFormation also work in .ebextensions.